scroll-tech/scroll/contracts/docs/apis/ScrollChain.md

-*Thrown when revert finialzed batch.*
+*Thrown when reverting a finialized batch.*

 ### ErrorRevertNotStartFromEnd